allgebrist/airmedfoundation-terminal/README.md

 In order to achieve a reliable file management:

 * We replicate all records on the IPFS network using the Bittorrent protocol.
-* We achieve secure access to files using asymmetric cryptography.
+* We achieve secure access to records using asymmetric cryptography.
 * We protect and store access keys in the Hyperledger Fabric blockchain.

 Sharing files with the Airmed Foundation platform is pretty straightforward.
 Depending on their desired privacy level, one may follow two different approaches: file load with or without asymmetric encryption.
 We have devoted [this tutorial](https://airmedfoundation.thechain.tech/tutorial) to explain both of them.